folio-org/folio-sample-modules/README.md

 we will need to pay more attention to those.
 The text is good enough as it stands -->

-We may end up adding more types later.
+Folio is an open-ended system and we may end up adding more module types later.

 ### Module descriptor

-A module must come with a Json file that contains a descriptor for the module.
+A module must come with a JSON file that contains a descriptor for the module.
 Typically it is called ModuleDescriptor.json.
 This will tell what services the module provides, if it depends on some other services (and their versions), what permissions are needed to use the module, and a number of other things.